foundriesio/docs/source/community-factory/docker-apps-k3s.rst

 ======================

-The `k3s`_ docker app represents a minimalistic single node installation of `kubernetes`_ capable of running on resource constrained devices such as the Raspberry Pi.
+The `k3s`_ docker app represents a minimalistic single node installation of `Kubernetes`_ capable of running on resource constrained devices such as the Raspberry Pi.

 Accessing k3s locally